Many people are confused by nutrition.

 You are dieting if you use willpower and/or control your food intake.
 Other examples of dieting include using meal plans, calorie counting, weighing or measuring yourself, taking diet products or supplements, or detoxing.

-It may be possible for you to lose weight in the initial phases of dieting, but in the long-term, you will likely regain that weight plus some (2).
+It may be possible for you to lose weight in the initial phases of dieting, but in the long-term, you will likely regain that weight plus some.

-6. Dieting or striving to lose weight is not caring for yourself.
+6. Having weight-loss as your #1 priority is not caring for yourself.

 Fun and pleasure are a big part of life, nutrition and caring for yourself.